 Clinical features of Reexpansion Pulmonary Edema

-Extent of edema defines the clinical picture varies according to the extent of the edema.
+The extent of edema defines the clinical picture varies according to the extent of the edema.

 64% of patients are symptomatic during the first hour after the puncture.